e-krebs/pile/README.md

   - then import the `/dist` folder into `chrome://extensions` in your browser
 - (prod) run `yarn build`
   - then import the `/dist/webext-prod` folder into `chrome://extensions` in your browser
-  - it also generates a `pile.zip` file (in that folder) that you can upload to the chrome web store
+  - by then running `yarn zip`, you can also generates a `pile.zip` file (in that folder) that you can upload to the chrome web store

+# Release
+To trigger a release:
+- update the version in both `package.json` & `src/manifest.json`
+- generate a new tag following the pattern `v*.*.*`
+- the **cd** Github action should automagically generate a new release with both changelog and zip file
+- you can now upload that zip to the chrome web store, and update the changelog there

 # Libraries
 This project is built using: